I first came across Dan John at a Perform Better Summit a few years ago. Since then, I’ve heard his name pop up over and over again.

 The book is split into 2 Parts, with the first part containing 8 questions and the second part containing the last two questions along with several chapters that delve into more granular exercise advice.

 There are 264 pages with 28 chapters.
-The version I read was published in 2013.
+The version I read (affiliate link) was published in 2013.